 - activities carried out with non-resident or with another Labuan entity

 “Labuan non-trading activity” means an activity relating to the holding of investments in securities, stock, shares, loans, deposits or any other properties by a Labuan entity on its own behalf.
 Such activity is not subject to tax under LBATA.

 “Labuan trading activity” includes banking, insurance, trading, management, licensing, shipping operations or any other activity which is not a Labuan non-trading activity.
 The Labuan entity shall pay either 3% of net profits as per audited accounts OR RM20,000/- upon election annually.

-Labuan entity carrying on both Labuan trading and non-trading activities will be deemed to be carrying on Labuan trading activities.
+Labuan company carrying on both Labuan trading and non-trading activities will be deemed to be carrying on Labuan trading activities.
 Hence, it will have the same tax treatment as those undertaking Labuan trading activity mentioned above.